vim-autoformat/vim-autoformat/README.md

 For Ubuntu type `sudo apt-get install astyle` in a terminal.
 Otherwise, download it here: http://astyle.sourceforge.net/.

+* `clang-format` for Objective-C. clang-format is a product of LLVM source builds.
+If you `brew install llvm`, clang-format can be found in /usr/local/Cellar/llvm/bin/.
+To specify custom clang-format options, add to your .vimrc: `let g:format_args_objc = "-style=file"`.  clang-format details: http://clang.llvm.org/docs/ClangFormat.html

 * `autopep8` for __Python__.
 It's probably in your distro's repository, so you can download it as a regular package.
 For Ubuntu type `sudo apt-get install python-autopep8` in a terminal.